Scientists search for the secret to malignant cells’ longevity

 Molecular biologist Weihang Chai seeks ways to terminate them.
-The associate professor in the College of Medical Sciences studies the role of telomeres, the protective tips of chromosomes, in tumor growth.
+The associate professor in the College of Medicine studies the role of telomeres, the protective tips of chromosomes, in tumor growth.

 Every time a normal cell reproduces, a snippet of the telomere is lost.
 When telomeres become short enough, the cell stops growing and eventually dies.